 And sure enough, he goes ahead with this Weinstein story.

-Joe, I gotta cut it.
+Joe, I got to cut it.

 You don't have enough.

-You don't have enough, and he went to another publication and got it published anyway, and he started that whole movement that you're seeing now.
+And he started that whole movement that you're seeing now.

-Gotta go, buddy.
+Got to go, buddy.

 You got it, my friend, Joe Concha.